-Best Horror Movies 2017 Out Now: ‘The Void,’ ‘VooDoo,’ And ‘The Blackcoat’s Daughter,’
+Best Horror Movies 2017 Out Now: ‘The Void,’ ‘VooDoo,’ And ‘The Blackcoat’s Daughter’

 Two young southern women, cousins Dani (Samantha Stewart) and Stacy (Ruth Reynolds), vacation in Los Angeles to take a break from their tumultuous lives, but escaping their problems won’t be that easy.

-Stunningly, VooDoo is the first feature-length film written and directed by Tom Costabile—and he over-delivers!
+Stunningly, VooDoo is the first feature-length film written and directed by Tom Costabile—and he over delivers!
 Found-footage horror movies are often generic, but this gory, unique, and utterly creepy story offers more originality than that of its peers.
 A crazy twist-ending paired with powerful performances make this horror masterpiece a must-watch.
-The Los Angeles Times describes one of the best horror movies of 2017.
+The Los Angeles Times describes it as one of the best horror movies of 2017.

 “Strong lead performances and a startling twist juice up the found-footage exercise…which squeezes unexpected novelty from an exhausted subgenre.
 Writer-director Tom Costabile brings real imagination to the form.